componentjs/guide/component-v1.md

 Keep in mind that this will slow down your build process, so only use globs when necessary.

+### Easier Local Components

+Creating local components is now easier!
+For one, you can just use globs instead of listing every single file.
+But most of all, you don't have to name each local's `component.json`.
+Component will just use its containing folder's name.

 ## What's Removed

 ### Custom Remotes